gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 - **Alternative Flows**
     - None
 - **Post-Conditions**:
     - All active leaks are identified in the minimap.
     - All active local leaks are identified visually on-screen.

 ### Review
+**Author** : Manel Oliveira (68547), 21/11/2025 20:00
+A simple note about the document and folder's organization.
+Maybe split this readme into different files akin to what Gabriel did, and an Assets folder.
+It really isn't that big of an issue, but it's important to keep things organized.

+**Break block** and **Place block** maybe should be generalised to a possible **Interact With Block**.
+This may not be the case, but from my point of view in this situation they seem to have the same effect on the system.
+The same could be said to **Enter map** and **Leave map**.

+Shouldn't **Enter map** include **Update leakable block tile**?
+My reasoning for this is, when a player enters a map with a pre-existing leak, they didn't break or place blocks, but a leak is still displayed.

+Other than this the diagram and every use case report seemed very comprehensible and represents very well what I experienced personally testing this feature.

 *(Please add your use case review here)*
 ## Implementation documentation
 (*Please add the class diagram(s) illustrating your code evolution, along with a technical description of the changes made by your team.
 The description may include code snippets if adequate.*)